Articles may contain affiliate links. As an Amazon Associate I earn from qualifying purchases. View scripture reference copyright FAQ"

 I must admit that my friends never got a card or letter from me last year.
 That is about to change!

-The words we share in a card with our friends and relatives is the most powerful gift you will give this Christmas.
+The words we share in a card with our friends and relatives are the most powerful gift you will give this Christmas.
 Even if it is sent out after New Year’s Day when life calms down.

 Words Can Destroy